iscc/iscc-specs/docs/specification.md

 Auto-generated Meta-IDs components are **expected** to miss some intended collisions.
 An application SHOULD check for such **missed intended component collisions** before registering a new Meta-ID with the *canonical registry* of ISCCs by conducting a similarity search and asking for user feedback.

 But what about **unintended component collisions**?
 Such collisions might happen because two *different intangible creations* have very similar or even identical metadata.
 But they might also happen simply by chance.
-With 2^56 possibile Meta-ID components the probability of random collisions rises in an S-cuved shape with the number of deployed ISCCs (see: [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/)).
+With 2^56 possibile Meta-ID components the probability of random collisions rises in an S-curved shape with the number of deployed ISCCs (see: [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/)).
 We should keep in mind that, the Meta-ID component is only one part of a fully qualified ISCC Code.
 Unintended collisions of the Meta-ID component are generally deemed as **acceptable and expected**.

-If for any reason an application wants to avoid unintended collisions with pre-existing Meta-ID components it may utilze the `extra`-field.
+If for any reason an application wants to avoid unintended collisions with pre-existing Meta-ID components it may utilize the `extra`-field.
 An application MUST first generate a Meta-ID without asking the user for input to the `extra`-field and then first check for collisions with the *canonical registry* of ISCCs.
 After it finds a collision with a pre-existing Meta-ID it may display the metadata of the colliding entry and interact with the user to determine if it indeed is an unintended collision.
-Only if the user indicates an unintended collision, may the application ask for a disambiguation that is than added as an ammendment to the metadata via the `extra`-field to create a different Meta-ID component.
+Only if the user indicates an unintended collision, may the application ask for a disambiguation that is then added as an amendment to the metadata via the `extra`-field to create a different Meta-ID component.
 The application may repeat the pre-existence check until it finds no collision or a user intended collision.
-The application MUST NOT supply autogenerated input to the `extra`-field.
+The application MUST NOT supply auto-generated input to the `extra`-field.

-It is our opinion that the concept of **intended collisions** of Meta-ID components is generally usefull concept and a net positive.
+It is our opinion that the concept of **intended collisions** of Meta-ID components is generally useful concept and a net positive.
 But one must be aware that this characteristic also has its pitfalls.
-It is by no means an attempt to provide an unambigous - agreed upon - definition of *"identical intangible creations"*.
+It is by no means an attempt to provide an unambiguous - agreed upon - definition of *"identical intangible creations"*.

 ### Content-ID Component